jfeijo/jchaat/README.md

 ![logo-horizontal](https://user-images.githubusercontent.com/49923118/181602833-a3242ff9-488a-4b64-8214-3857cd35bce1.svg)

-<b>A simple chat SPA made with React.js and Node.js / Socket.io.</b>
+<b>A simple chat SPA made with React.js and Node.js / Socket.io / Sass </b>

 Project isn´t quite ready yet - but you can test it at #add-vercel-link.